f-kreuk/ReadMe-Generator/README.md

  ## Usage

  After completing the installation process, you are ready to utilize the application.
 To utilize the application, simply open your index.js file in an integrated terminal and run the command: “node index.js”.
 Then answer the questions prompted.
 When you have answered all the questions, you will receive a success prompt, and a README.md file will be generated based on the input values.
 Note: For purposes of the UCONN coding bootcamp, a credits section is included with links to tutorials and videos utilized in producing this project.
-In addition, two screenshots and a video are hardcoded into the Description section.
+In addition, four screenshots and a video are hardcoded into the Usage section.
 These links would need to be removed from the index.js file if utilized by someone else.

 See below a screenshot of the prompts in action: